achristmascarl/rainfrog/README.md

 | macOS   | `$HOME`/Library/Application Support/`_project_path_`                       | /Users/Alice/Library/Application Support/com.Foo-Corp.Bar-App |
 | Windows | `{FOLDERID_LocalAppData}`\\`_project_path_`\\data                          | C:\Users\Alice\AppData\Local\Foo Corp\Bar App\data            |

-you can change the default export location by exporting an environment variable. to make the change permanent, add it to your .zshrc/.bashrc/.\*rc file:
+each favorite will be a separate `.sql` file. you can change the default export location by exporting an environment variable. to make the change permanent, add it to your .zshrc/.bashrc/.\*rc file: